ccutrer/rspec-openhab-scripting/README.md

    a test.
 In that case, use the `suspend_rules {}` helper.
  * Item persistence is enabled by default using an in-memory story that only tracks changes to items.
+ * The `install_addon(addon_name)` helper can be used to install an addon like `"binding-astro"` if you need to be able to create things from your rules.
+   Note that the addon isn't actually allowed to start, just be installed to make type metadata from XML available.

 ## Configuration